threefoldfoundation/books/content/freeflow/skills/creativity/creativity_web.md

 # create and publish a website

-We have created some amazing tools to create websites starting from our coding development environment.
+We have created some amazing capabilities to create websites starting from our coding development environment.

-We are partering with
+One of the tools we see a lot of potential in is:

 ![](img/htmx.png)

-to provide the best possible experience for you to migrate websites onto FreeFlow Net.
+to provide the best possible experience for you to migrate websites onto FreeFlow Network.

 We support